-We are pleased to share our First Nations Health Authority (FNHA) Summary Service Plan for 2018/2019, which sets out our annual key priorities and the goals, outcome statements, objectives and strategies upon which our priorities are based.
-This plan marks the third year into our five-year health plan.
-Our Shared Vision, Mission, Values and 7 Directives remain at the centre of our Summary Service Plan, keeping us grounded in First Nations knowledge and teachings, and aligning our work with the consensus leadership expressed by our communities.
+We are pleased to share the First Nations Health Authority (FNHA) Summary Service Plan for 2019/2020, which sets out our key priorities, annual key priorities and the goals, outcome statements, objectives and strategies upon which our priorities are based.
+This plan marks the fourth year of our five-year health plan.
+Our Shared Vision, Mission, Values and 7 Directives remain at the centre of our Summary Service Plan, keeping us grounded in First Nations knowledge and teachings and aligning our work with the consensus leadership expressed by our communities.